 - Let cool for 10 minutes on the baking sheet before transferring to a wire rack to finish cooling.

-- When ready to serve, mix together ¼ cup of powdered sugar with 1 tablespoon of yogurt/coconut cream until you have a thin mixture.
+- When ready to serve, mix together the powdered sugar and yogurt until you have a thin mixture.
 Add more yogurt if it is too thin.
 Drizzle over the tops of the scones and enjoy!

 Substitutions and Variations

-- Yogurt: You can always use a dairy-full yogurt, but if you are out of yogurt or don't eat it for whatever reason, coconut cream or heavy cream will also work.
+- Yogurt: You can always use a dairy-full yogurt.
+Coconut cream or heavy cream will also work.

 - Raspberries: If you're not a raspberry fan, this recipe would be great with another berry like chopped strawberries or even blueberries.
 I might just need to make some gluten-free blueberry scones now!
 Just make sure to use frozen fruit.

 - Glaze: want to spice things up?
-You could try adding some lemon juice and lemon zest to make a lemon glaze for a lemon raspberry scones vibe.
+Add some lemon juice and lemon zest to make a lemon glaze for a lemon raspberry scones vibe.
 You could also use melted white chocolate chips to make gluten free white chocolate raspberry scones.

 - Add-ins: slivered almonds would taste fantastic folded into the dough or even just added to the crumble topping.